 Mangrove trees make a positive contribution in reversing the effects of climate change, as they absorb up to three times as much carbon dioxide from the atmosphere compared to other tree species.
 Mangrove trees also play an important role in biodiversity as they act as shock absorbers against storm surges, as a water purifier, and as a nursery for aquatic animals.

 This project will directly help many families who rely on Rekawa Lagoon for their livelihoods by hiring them to create nurseries and look after the trees in the long-term.
 The project will indirectly have an impact on the larger community due to its positive impact on the entire lagoon and its surrounding habitats.
 Guests will have the chance to visit the mangrove nurseries, meet the local farmers tending to the trees, and will have the opportunity to plant a tree of their own.

 Yoga at Rock Temple

 Mulkirigala Rock rises about 676 feet from the surrounding land mass.
 There are seven cave temples containing images of Buddhas, Arhats and Gods.
 The rock temple provides a stunning and highly memorable setting in which to practice yoga and meditation at sunset.

-Our Head Chef Bonnie will lead guests through a traditional cooking demonstration, exploring the different indigenous and Ayurvedic ingredients, their properties, and health benefits, as well as sharing cooking tips.
+Our Head Chef will lead guests through a traditional cooking demonstration, exploring the different indigenous and Ayurvedic ingredients, their properties, and health benefits, as well as sharing cooking tips.